XinChenCSC/KnowCovid/README.md

 ## Overview

 KnowCOVID is a news application designed to deliver coronavirus news.
-Our content'\n' is exclusive to written news articles; news from videos and podcasts are avoided.\n Articles are updated each week in order to keep content up-to-date.
-The news\n we provide relates more to the coronavirus pandemic in the U.S rather then\n the situation in other countries. \n
+Our content is exclusive to written news articles; news from videos and podcasts are avoided.
+Articles are updated each week in order to keep content up-to-date.
+The news we provide relates more to the coronavirus pandemic in the U.S rather then the situation in other countries.

 ## Getting Started
-This README.md is visible because you have access to 'Terrific_Coders_PROJECT'.\n Please download the repository.
-All relevant code is in the folder \n 'Terrific_Coders_PROJECT-master'. ---Xin, Janice, I coulden't get the\n website to run.
+This README.md is visible because you have access to 'Terrific_Coders_PROJECT'.
+Please download the repository.
+All relevant code is in the folder 'Terrific_Coders_PROJECT-master'. ---Xin, Janice, I coulden't get the website to run.
 Node modules is missing?
-Fix this please or replace this\n comment with the appropriate directions for the professor to run the\n website---\n
+Fix this please or replace this comment with the appropriate directions for the professor to run the website---

 ## Requirements

 (___TODO__: List out any technologies needed to run your project_)

-All of our code is written in two languages:\n
+All of our code is written in two languages:
-The frontend is written in React.\n
+The frontend is written in React.
-The backend in written in Python.\n
+The backend in written in Python.
-Make sure you have support for both languages.\n
+Make sure you have support for both languages.

-\n
-The following are commands to run to ensure you have all available\n libraries:\n npm install\n pip install newsapi-python\n pip install bs4\n
+The following are commands to run to ensure you have all available
+libraries:
+npm install
+pip install newsapi-python
+pip install bs4

 ## Data Model

-(___TODO__: A description of your application's data and their relationships to each other_)
+(___TODO__: A description of your application's data and their relationships to each other_) Keyword lists and preferred websites are initialized in PYT_dictionary.py .
+Keyword lists are the following:
+PRIMARY   - a few terms that guarentee an article type (in this case its 'coronavirus', 'COVID-19', and 'corona') SECONDARY - a long list of terms that are likely to be found alongside primary keywords.
+BAD       - terms that identify a topic to be avoided in article.
+In our case, the topic is politics.
+Website lists are the following: preferred_websites - limit searches of articles on the internet to trusted sources.

+The backend is made up of 4 files:
+Internet_to_text.py, Automate_in_masse.py, scrape_article.py, and PYT_dictionary.py .

+Their purpose is as follows:
+Internet_to_text.py - Find links for articles from our trusted sources.
+Save those
+                      links to a .txt file.
+scrape_article.py -   Converts the content of an article, from some given link, to
+                      .txt files
+PYT_dictionary.py -   Classify articles extracted by scrape_article.py into
+                      different article types.
+Makes decisions about whether the associated website to that .txt file should be posted to our website.

 ## Site map